naninovel/docs/docs/api/index.md

 ## if

 Marks the beginning of a conditional execution block.
 Nested lines are considered body of the block and will be executed only in case the conditional nameless parameter is evaluated to true.
-For usage examples see [conditional execution](/guide/naninovel-scripts#conditional-execution) guide.
+See [conditional execution](/guide/naninovel-scripts#conditional-execution) guide for more info.

 <div class="config-table">